 The endocannabinoid system consists of endogenous cannabinoids and cannabinoid receptors (CB1 and CB2) as well as enzymes that break down cannabinoids.

 This system determines the way we process and utilize cannabinoids within the body both internally and topically.
 Therapeutic applications of cannabinoids have been heavily linked to CB2 receptors given their connectivity to the immune system.
 HERE is more on the science of the endocannabinoid system.

 Aches and Pains

-You may have heard about the effects of CBD when you are feeling sore.
-CBD binds to CB2 receptors, inhibiting production of the enzyme that breaks down the neurotransmitter called anandamide.
+You may have heard about the effects of cannabidiol when you are feeling sore.
+Cannabinoids bind to CB2 receptors, inhibiting the production of the enzyme that breaks down the neurotransmitter called anandamide.
 The purpose of anandamide is to block pain receptors.
 More anandamide equals less pain.

 That being said, we are often our own worst enemy when it comes to inflammation.
 It is a warning sign produced by the body rather than a direct disease or illness correlation.
 Inflammation can be stress-induced (mental or physical), nutrition-related or be derived from environmental toxins.
 These are areas we can control.

 Sometimes it is just tough to get out of that funk.
 When envisioning cannabis for its mood-boosting properties, what commonly comes to mind is a picture of stoned hippy characters without a care in the world.
 Again, Cannabidiol does not have the psychogenic effects of THC, so it will not get you high.

 Research has shown correlations between cannabinoids and boosting the production of serotonin through its positive interaction with 5-HT1A, which is a subtype of the serotonin receptor.